Cornelius Jensen

 Cornelius Boy Jensen (September 29, 1814 – December 12, 1886) was a Danish sea captain and Californian politician.
-Of the nine one-year terms that he served as county supervisor between 1856 and 1877, Jensen was the Chairman of the San Bernardino County Board of Supervisors four times.
+Of the nine one-year terms that he served as county supervisor between 1856 and 1877, Jensen was the chairman of the San Bernardino County Board of Supervisors four times.
 His Agua Mansa home, the Jensen Alvarado Ranch, is a registered California Historical Landmark (No. 943) and is listed on the National Register of Historic Places.

 Early years

 Jensen was born on the North Frisian island of Sylt off the coast of Southern Schleswig (then part of Denmark, now in Germany) in either 1812 or 1814.
-He took his mate's exam in Denmark and thereafter made several trips around Cape Horn, arriving in California by 1844.
+He took his mate's examination in Denmark and thereafter made several trips around Cape Horn, arriving in California by 1844.